SHELBY

 A heatmap using shades of orange-red.
 The y-axis shows words like 'federal','america(n)','racist', children/kids', parents'.
 The tooltip highlights a square from March 2021 that shows 'children/kids' appeared in 21% of CRT-related news clips.

-Interactive heatmap: visualizing Fox News' critical race theory coverage
+Interactive heatmap: Visualizing Fox News' critical race theory coverage

 For a quick intro to d3 class, I repurposed the transcript data we collected about the content of Fox's CRT coverage and created an interactive heatmap of some of most popular words found in those clips over time.